 - Reviewing the highlights and low points after the project concludes

 Marketing projects follow a similar pattern known as the marketing management process.
 Under this process, marketing projects are divided into five distinct stages:

 - Conducting research: Teams research areas like industry trends, market data, and customer preferences

-- Campaign planning: The project manager and stakeholders (often members from sales and development teams) set goals and draw up a project roadmap
+- Campaign planning: The project manager and stakeholders (often members of sales and development teams) set goals and draw up a project roadmap

 - Launching marketing campaign: Once goals are set and the project is planned, teams start working on the project

 - Measuring results: Management tests the performance of marketing content by reviewing marketing metrics and A/B testing